|

 .
 I plan to keep this up for twenty years, to give a talk on whatever I find interesting that month, on neat ideas I've picked up...
 I bring up problems that I can't solve, so that somebody will do it for me.
 Now, if I can't solve a problem in two hours, I've got to give it up and tell somebody else to work on it; otherwise, I'll get behind again.
 As I write the book, I've got to move from topic to topic, and my attention span is maybe three weeks on any particular topic.

-Some of them are available on the Internet.
+Some of those lectures are available on the Internet.

 In 1996 he was awarded Kyoto Prize for lifetime achievement in the arts and sciences, Japan’s equivalent of the Nobel Prize and the country’s highest private award for lifetime achievement.
 The Kyoto Prize is awarded each year in three categories: advanced technology, basic sciences and creative arts.
 Knuth won in advanced technology.
 The "Advanced Technology" prize is approximately $460,000, along with a certificate and a gold medal.
 “This is just a dream and I’ll have to wake up to see who really won the prize,” Knuth said.
 He and his wife have decided to donate the money to charity.